Zhan catalyst: Preparation

 In order to make the catalysts, the pre-complex is treated with CuCl and the isopropoxystyrene ligand.

 The isopropoxystyrene ligand is prepared using an ortho-vinylation of the phenol with ethyne, using conditions first proposed by Masahiko Yamaguchi in 1998.
 Here, SnCl4 and Bu3N were added to ethyne to generate stannylacetylene, which is the active vinylating species in this C–C bond formation.
 After coupling, the phenol can be alkylated using i-PrBr and a base.

-Applications
+Recycling

-Unlike the Grubbs or Hoveyda-Grubbs catalysts, the Zhan catalysts can be recovered and recycled by simple precipitation or filtration.
+The Zhan catalysts can be recovered and recycled by simple precipitation or filtration.
 Zhan Catalyst-1B and -1C are soluble in dichloromethane, dichloroethane, chloroform, ether, and other solvents, but insoluble in methanol, ethanol, and other alcohols.
-Zhan Catalyst-II is linked to a resin- and PEG-linked support, offering a great advantage in recyclable utility, and leaving little or no trace of toxic metal contamination within the product of olefin metathesis reactions.
-These catalysts can then be reused again, allowing for broad application in the chemical and pharmaceutical industries.
+Zhan Catalyst-II is linked to a resin- and PEG-linked support, offering a great advantage in recyclable utility, and leaving little or no trace of metal contamination within the product of olefin metathesis reactions.
+These catalysts can then be reused.